AO-StreetArt/CLyman/docs/pages/config.rst

 Properties File
 ---------------
-Properties File - Starts Crazy Ivan against a Properties File.
+Properties File - Starts CLyman against a Properties File.
 Specified by either the `props` command line argument or the `AOSSL_PROPS_FILE` environment variable.
 For example:

 .. code-block:: bash

    ./crazy_ivan props=app.properties

-If no properties file is specified, Crazy Ivan will look for one named `app.properties` in both the current working folder, and in /etc/ivan/.
+If no properties file is specified, CLyman will look for one named `app.properties` in both the current working folder, and in /etc/ivan/.

 The consul address can also be specified within the properties file, with the key `consul`.